Kankoda/LicenseKit/README.md

 ## Contact

-Reach out if you have any questions or need help any way:
+LicenseKit is handled by Kankoda:

 * [Website][Website]
 * [Mastodon][Mastodon]
 * [Twitter][Twitter]
 * [E-mail][Email]

+Reach out if you have any questions or need help any way.